-2. Barnet Council's Overarching Approach to meeting the 2020 Challenge services for vulnerable residents or about universal services such as the environment and waste there are a number of core and shared principles which underpin the commissioning outcomes.
+2. Barnet Council's Overarching Approach to meeting the 2020 Challenge

+The Council's Corporate Plan sets the framework for each of the Commissioning Committees five year Commissioning Plans.
+Whether the plans are covering services for vulnerable residents or about universal services such as the environment and waste there are a number of core and shared principles which underpin the commissioning outcomes.